BrentLabasan/lcf-back/README.md

 # lcf-back

-The API backend for LabasanCryptoFountain.com.
-It is a  barebones Node.js app using [Express 4](http://expressjs.com/).
+The API backend for [LabasanCryptoFountain.com](http://LabasanCryptoFountain.com).

+It is a barebones Node.js app using Express 4, cloned from https://github.com/heroku/node-js-sample.

 Postgress (PG) NPM package is listed in the package.json, but I'm not using it.